 Blake Leadership Scholars Program

-The Blake Leadership Scholars Program in the College of Liberal Arts at Colorado State University rewards outstanding academic achievement in high school (4.0 weighted GPA) as well as demonstrated leadership and community engagement.
-Blake Scholars possess impeccable character and understand the value of a liberal arts education.
+The Blake Leadership Scholars Program in the College of Liberal Arts at Colorado State University rewards outstanding academic achievement in high school as well as demonstrated leadership and community engagement.
+Blake Scholars possess strong sense of character and understand the value of a liberal arts education.

-The Blake Leadership Scholars Program further develops a student’s potential through excellent additional services to
+The Blake Leadership Scholars Program further develops a student’s potential through excellent additional opportunities to

 - help students feel connected to and supported by the College of Liberal Arts and Colorado State University;